PouyaPouryaie/basicFeaturesForSpringProject/README.md

 ## basicFeature
 - spring-web
 - spring-jpa
     - with custom configuration for PersistenceContext
+- Connection-pool
+    - HikariCp with Possibility of customization
 - Ehcache
     - customize cache config and implement log for cache
 - Log4j2